Kingdom of Württemberg

-The Kingdom of Württemberg (Königreich Württemberg /de/) was a German state that existed from 1806 to 1918, located within the area that later became Baden-Württemberg.
-The kingdom was a continuation of the Electorate of Württemberg, which existed from 1803 to 1806.
+The Kingdom of Württemberg (Königreich Württemberg /de/) was a German state that existed from 1806 to 1918, occupying territory in what is now the southern German federal state of Baden-Württemberg.
+The kingdom emerged during the period of territorial reorganisation that followed the dissolution of the Holy Roman Empire in 1806, when the Electorate of Württemberg was elevated to royal status as part of Napoleon’s restructuring of the German lands.

+The Kingdom of Württemberg was the legal and political successor to the Electorate of Württemberg, which itself had been created in 1803 during the process of German mediatization (Reichsdeputationshauptschluss), when numerous ecclesiastical territories and free imperial cities were secularised and incorporated into larger territorial states.
+Duke Frederick II of Württemberg was raised to the dignity of Elector (Kurfürst) in 1803, substantially enlarging his territory through the annexation of former imperial cities and church lands.

+In 1806, following the collapse of the Holy Roman Empire and the creation of the Confederation of the Rhine under French protection, Frederick assumed the title King Frederick I of Württemberg.
+The elevation formed part of Napoleon’s broader policy of strengthening allied German rulers in return for political and military support.
+Württemberg joined the Confederation of the Rhine and became a close ally of Napoleonic France, supplying troops for imperial campaigns and undertaking significant administrative reforms inspired by French models of governance.

+During the nineteenth century, the kingdom developed into a medium-sized constitutional monarchy within the German Confederation and later the German Empire.
+Württemberg retained its own monarchy, constitution, and administrative institutions until the German Revolution of 1918 led to the abdication of King William II and the establishment of the Free People’s State of Württemberg (Freier Volksstaat Württemberg).

 Geography

 The borders of the Kingdom of Württemberg, as defined in 1813, lay between 47°34' and 49°35' north and 8°15' and 10°30' east.
 The greatest distance north to south was 225 km and the greatest east to west was 160 km.
 The border had a total length of 1800 km and the total area of the state was 19508 km².

 The kingdom had borders with Bavaria on the east and south, with Baden in the north, west, and south.
 The southern part surrounded the Prussian province of Hohenzollern on most of its sides and touched on Lake Constance.